What is the greenhouse effect? Is climate change really caused by human activity? Interesting facts in a nutshell.

 2. How does the greenhouse effect work?

-The sun warms the earth's surface which in turn releases heat radiation into the atmosphere.
+Solar radiation is absorbed by the earth’s surface which in turn releases heat radiation into the atmosphere.
 Greenhouse gases in the atmosphere absorb this radiation and send some of it back to earth.
 It is due to this reflection that the earth's surface and the lowest layer of the atmosphere heat up.
 The higher the concentration of greenhouse gases the greater this additional warming.

 2. The earth's surface emits long-wave infrared radiation.